 All courses in the MPH Program that are scheduled for fall and spring semesters are offered in the evenings to accommodate many of our employed students.
-Many of the summer courses are scheduled during the day with some courses offered in the evening.
+Many of the summer courses are scheduled during the evening with some courses offered during the day.